-However, throughout most of human history, families and faith communities simply cared for their own dead.
-In most cultures, what we now call green burial was standard practice.
+Throughout most of human history, families, faith communities, and most cultures simply cared for their own dead.
+What we now call green burial was standard practice.
 Green burial involves no chemical preservation of the body.
 The deceased is simply placed into a biodegradable casket or natural-fiber shroud and directly into the soil with no concrete grave liner.
-There is no manicured lawn or sea of monuments in a green cemetery.
-Instead, the grave may be marked by a native tree or shrub.
+The grave may be marked by a native tree or shrub.
 On the surface grows vegetation that is native to the ecosystem.
 Ultimately, a natural burial ground becomes a green space which is preserved for future generations to enjoy

 People’s Memorial has been a leader in making these options available to the people of Washington State.
 We contract with green cemeteries, a funeral director who specializes in home funerals as well as funeral homes who provide green burial.
 Char Barrett is a licensed funeral director who specializes in home funerals through her business, A Sacred Moment.
-Char can be a hands-on coach with the family in caring for their loved one as well as providing training and consultation for those who are interested in having a home funeral.
 Read her brochure for more information about home funeral vigils.

-People’s Memorial contracts with two cemeteries that offer green burial.
+People’s Memorial contracts with three cemeteries that offer green burial.
 The Meadow at Mole’s Greenacres in Ferndale is a Natural Burial Ground and Woodlawn Cemetery in Snohomish has a section that is a Hybrid Burial Ground.
-In addition three of our Select Funeral Homes provide green burial services: PEOPLE’S MEMORIAL Funeral Cooperative, A Sacred Moment and Moles Greenacres Chapel.
-All of these funeral homes and cemeteries are certified by the Green Burial Council.
+Finally in Wahkiakus, we contract with Herland Forest.
+In addition two of our Select Funeral Homes provide green burial services: The Co-op Funeral Home of PEOPLE’S MEMORIAL and A Sacred Moment.
+These funeral homes and cemeteries are certified by the Green Burial Council.

-In addition, PEOPLE’S MEMORIAL Funeral Cooperative offsets the carbon produced by each cremation by investing in wind and solar energy through the Bonneville Environmental Foundation, a Northwest nonprofit.
-The co-op also plants a tree in honor of each person served through American Forests.
+In addition, The Co-op Funeral Home PEOPLE’S MEMORIAL offsets the carbon produced by each cremation by investing in wind and solar energy through the Bonneville Environmental Foundation, a Northwest nonprofit.
+The Co-op also plants a tree in honor of each person served through American Forests.

 Members receive a 15% disount off home funerals, green burial plots, services and merchandise from these Select Providers.